 As medics led the sextet toward ambulances, Jack thought.
 We were on the jet, then we were taken somewhere for I don’t know how long.
 Then we were back on the jet.
 Which was burning.
 Like I’m really going to tell them that.
 Like they’d really believe God got us outta there in time, took us to some safe place, and, when it was safe enough on the plane, He sent us back here.
 But I believe it, and, soon enough, the bastards that did this will believe it, too.
 Torquay will believe it!

-Lead singer Erik Manning trotted past the medic accompanying him and sneaked up to Jack.
+Lead singer Erik Manning trotted past the medic accompanying him and snuck up to Jack.
 “Did you tell anyone this was no accident?”

-Drummer Tom Cornsby walked alongside Jack and said so the medics couldn’t hear, “Either the Novordo Club or the suits ordered this hit.
+Drummer Tom Cornsby walked alongside Jack and said so the medics couldn’t hear, “Either the Novordo Club or the Syndicates ordered this hit.
 I guarantee it.”

 Jack leaned to him.
 “It was Torquay and the Novordos.
-The suits?
-Maybe, but Rodney Davis wouldn’t be this open about it.
+The Syndicates?
+Maybe, but Frankie Carbino wouldn’t be this open about it.
 No, the power elites want to scare us.”

 “They want to kill us, you mean!”

 That evening Trenchcoat figured he’d give the varied news media time to coordinate their spin machines before he turned on his television and checked in to what he knew would be the major story of the evening—the mysterious explosion that engulfed Sound Unltd’s private 747 jet, killing the six.
-After all, he’d placed the bomb inside a compartment under a cushion of one of the cabin seats while the aircraft was refueling in Philadelphia.
-One of the band, synthist Bryan McClellan, sat five inches away from the bomb most of the way across the Atlantic and didn’t suspect a thing.
+He’d placed the bomb inside a compartment under a cushion of one of the cabin seats while the aircraft was refueling in Philadelphia.
+One of the band, keyboard-synthist Bryan McClellan, sat five inches away from the bomb most of the way across the Atlantic and didn’t suspect a thing.

 “Six o’clock.
 Time for the show.”
 Smiled.
 Short laugh.

 The dark-skinned man sat in an easy chair in the living room of his mews apartment, got the remote control off a lamp table and punched the play button.
-BBC-1 came on with a well-known newscaster, the main event in progress.
+A news program came on with a well-known newscaster, the main event in progress.

 A jumbo-looking jet in flames filled the screen as the newscaster reported, “The band’s jet was on the ground when it exploded and, while all the crew members suffered minor injuries, all six members of Sound Unltd were miraculously unharmed.
 Investigators have as yet found—”